raganwald/raganwald.github.com/_posts/2019-02-27-enumerability.md

     ...
 ```

-As the product is output row-by-row, we can now say with certainty that no matter which element we care to name, it has appeared as the nth element for some finite value of n.
+As the product is yielded row-by-row, we can now say with certainty that no matter which element we care to name, it has appeared as the nth element for some finite value of n.

 At the enormous cost of computing resources, we have an enumeration that enumerates the product of two denumerable sets, and we used it to enumeration rational numbers.
 This demonstrates that the rational numbers have the same cardinality of the natural numbers, and that any product of two denumerable sets is also denumerable.